British and Irish Current Comic-Related Exhibitions

 Make Mine Manga, a free, touring exhibition for anyone curious about manga, as well as the avid fan.

 The exhibition explores the origins of manga in Japan, the creative techniques behind the art and the wonder of Manga-Anime.
-The exhibition features artwork from incredible creators from Japan and UK manga creators.
+It features artwork from incredible creators from Japan and UK manga creators.

 Manga have become a pop-culture phenomenon in the UK and, if you’ve been into any branch of Waterstones, or your local comic shop, you probably already know more and more people are reading them; and six of the top ten bestselling graphic novelists in Britain are by Japanese manga authors.